mantidproject/mantid/dev-docs/source/Testing/SANSGUI/ISISSANSGUITests.rst

 #.
 Try deleting and/or reordering some of the columns in the saved file and
    re-load it.
 All of the values in the file should be populated in the correct columns.
 #.
-Check again that the setting you changed is still showing the value you
-   changed it to, rather than the original.
-#.
 Re-load the original batch file.

 User files